Propaganda in East Germany: Purpose

 The purpose of propaganda in the German Democratic Republic was to maintain the Soviet ideology of socialism.
-Through various forms of propaganda, such as posters, pamphlets and speeches, the Soviet Union censored the ideas of the allied forces and the outside world from the citizens of Eastern Germany.
-News published in the GDR was intended to inform the East German public of how current events fitted into "the overall pattern of historical necessity", with news editors specifically instructed by the government to extract "from every item of news its possible relevance to the global struggle between capitalism and communism".
+Through various forms of propaganda, such as posters, pamphlets and speeches, the Soviet Union censored the ideas of the Allied forces and the outside world from the citizens of Eastern Germany.
+News published in the GDR was intended to inform the East German public of how current events fit into "the overall pattern of historical necessity," with news editors specifically instructed by the government to extract "from every item of news its possible relevance to the global struggle between capitalism and communism."

-The GDR's propaganda also sought to portray the United States of America and other countries of the West, and especially its neighbour and main rival West Germany, in a negative light.
-For example, in 1950, the GDR published claims that the United States was sabotaging potato crops in East Germany by airdropping Colorado potato beetles onto crops.
-However, it has been claimed that the GDR's state newspaper, Neues Deutschland, failed to reach much of the East German population.
+The GDR used propaganda to frame the United States and its Western allies, particularly West Germany, as ideological and economic adversaries.
+A prime example occurred in 1950, when the state officials alleged the United States for sabotaged potato crops in East Germany by airdropping Colorado potato beetles onto crops.

 Media

-Media for East German propaganda during the Cold War played a very significant role in the persuasion and ideologies of the East German people at this time.
-The types of media that were most prevalent in their propaganda efforts were posters, pamphlets, tabloids, and speeches.
+Media for East German propaganda during the Cold War played a very significant role in the persuasion of the East German people at this time.
+It was the most powerful tool to reach large numbers of East German citizens throughout the entire territory.
+Filtering what information was circulated, the state used a variety of media outlets to highlight the perceived success of the socialist system and to suppress any information that might prove harmful to that end.
+This way, the state tried shaping its image for both domestic audiences and international observers and increasing state legitimacy.
+The types of media that were most prevalent in their propaganda efforts were posters, pamphlets, newspapers, and speeches.

 Posters

-Posters during the Cold War focused primarily on depictions of Stalin and his positive effects on East Germany.
-The information on the posters was used to convince the German people that the institutions of the Soviet Union would perpetuate a peaceful socialist society.
-Many other posters were used to depict the allied forces in a negative light, this form of propaganda was generated to make the Germans dislike the ally outsiders.
+During the Cold War period, the state used political posters to emphasize the Soviet Union's importance in establishing a socialist state.
+Iconographies of Joseph Stalin, creating a cult of personality, portrayed the former Soviet leader as "father of the nation" and builder of socialism.
+The imagery was paired with messaging framing Soviet institutions as the foundation for a peaceful and stable society.
+Propaganda posters also utilized negative depictions of Western Allied forces to align public sentiment against Western influences with that of the regime and promote the perceived superiority of socialism and the strength of alliances within the Eastern Bloc.